PAIDiPaidThis.com

 Is a nanny more expensive than nursery?

-For one child, usually yes, because you pay for one-to-one care plus the employer costs.
-For two or more children the maths shifts, since a nanny charges per family rather than per child, so two siblings with a nanny can cost less than two nursery places.
+For one child, usually yes, because you are paying for one-to-one care plus the employer costs a nursery would otherwise absorb.
+For two or more children the maths shifts, since a nanny charges per family rather than per child, so two siblings with a nanny can end up costing less than two nursery places.

 What is the difference between a net and gross wage?

-A gross wage is the full amount before tax and National Insurance, while a net wage is what the nanny takes home.
-Agreeing gross protects you, because with a net deal any change in tax or the nanny's own tax code lands on you as the employer.
+A gross wage is the full amount before tax and National Insurance are taken off, while a net wage is what the nanny actually takes home.
+Agreeing gross protects you as the employer, because with a net deal any change to tax rates or the nanny's own tax code lands on your bill, not theirs.

 Do I have to run payroll for a nanny?

 Yes.
-A nanny is your employee, so you are responsible for PAYE, National Insurance and a workplace pension.
-Many families use a nanny payroll service to handle this, and the fee for that is worth adding to your budget.
+A nanny is legally your employee, so you are responsible for PAYE, National Insurance and a workplace pension in the same way any employer would be.
+Many families use a dedicated nanny payroll service to handle this, and the fee for that service is worth adding to your weekly budget rather than treating as a one-off.

 Can I use funded hours or Tax-Free Childcare with a nanny?

 Only if the nanny is registered with Ofsted.
-A registered nanny can let you use Tax-Free Childcare and, in some cases, funded hours or the Universal Credit childcare element.
-An unregistered nanny rules those schemes out, so check registration early.
+A registered nanny lets you use a Tax-Free Childcare account and, in some cases, funded hours or the Universal Credit childcare element.
+An unregistered nanny rules all of those schemes out, so it is worth checking registration status before you agree a rate, not after.